linkedin/linkedin.github.com/pages/gsoc/projects/data/projects/serverless-react.md

 The proposal has to contain a clear concept.
 Knowledge in Serverless framework, AWS Serverless Application Model, AWS Lambda and ReactJS.

+##### Deliverables
+- Extension of the serverless-react-boilerplate repo with the specificied requirements.
+- Documentation for the additional features.

 ##### Collaborating Projects
 [Serverless React Boilerplate](https://github.com/99xt/serverless-react-boilerplate)